kellik25/roboticsMidterm/README.md

   LEDS shutdown when the "B" button is pushed.
 The program outputs these readings in celsius or farenheit dependent on the color it reads in from the Airtable through RestAPI.
 The program also toggles an on and off switch on the Adafruit Dashboard when the "X" and "B" buttons are pressed.

 NOTE: In order to run the following to scripts at the same time, they must be run on different applications since one is run on micropython and one is run on python3.
-My suggestion would be to use VScode to run the python script and Thonny for the micropython script.
+A suggestion would be to use VScode to run the python script and Thonny for the micropython script.

 An Adafruit Dashboard and Airtable are also required for these programs to run correctly.
 The usernames and passwords (keys/tokens,etc.) used for these sites should be your own